Montreal, We're Taking This Offline — I'm Now a Circle Community Lead

 Montreal has a strong creative scene.
 We know it.
 We just haven't had a dedicated space for the Squarespace corner of it — but now we do!

 If you've been meaning to get more involved with Circle, or to meet other designers in the city, May 2 is the move.
 Come for the cheese bread, stay for the network.
-(That's my best pun and I'm committing to it.)
+(That's the best pun I could come up with.
+Sorry.)